RadarGaussianDet3D: Gaussian Representation-based Real-time 3D Object Detection with 4D Automotive Radars: Introduction

+The contributions of this work are summarized as follows: \begin{itemize} \item Radar points are modeled as 3D Gaussian primitives, and a Point Gaussian Encoder (PGE) is designed to efficiently splat these primitives into BEV feature maps, effectively alleviating the inherent sparsity of radar point clouds. \item 3D bounding boxes are formulated as Gaussian distributions, and a Box Gaussian Loss (BGL) is introduced to measure box discrepancies via distributional distance, enabling joint optimization of all bounding box attributes. \item By integrating PGE and BGL, a 4D radar-based 3D object detection framework, termed RadarGaussianDet3D, is developed.
+Experiments on the TJ4DRadSet\cite{TJ4DRadSet} and View-of-Delft\cite{VoD} datasets demonstrate a favorable accuracy–efficiency trade-off, achieving substantially lower latency than state-of-the-art methods while maintaining high detection accuracy. \end{itemize}

-The remainder of this paper is organized as follows.
+This paper is organized as follows.
 Section \ref{sec:related work} reviews related work, including 4D radar-based 3D object detection methods and applications of 3D Gaussian splatting in autonomous driving.
 Section \ref{sec:method} presents the proposed RadarGaussianDet3D model in detail, and Section \ref{sec:experiments} reports and analyzes the experimental results.
 Finally, Section \ref{sec:conclusion} concludes the paper.